brillout/wildcard-api/docs/intro.template.md

    With other server frameworks
    </summary>

-   You can use Wildcard with any server framework as long as you reply HTTP requests made to `/wildcard/*` with the HTTP response body and status code returned by `const {body, statusCode} = await getApiResponse({method, url, headers});` where `method`, `url`, and `headers` are the HTTP request method, URL, and headers.
+   You can use Wildcard with any server framework:
+   Reply HTTP requests made to `/wildcard/*` with the HTTP response body and status code returned by `const {body, statusCode} = await getApiResponse({method, url, headers});` where `method`, `url`, and `headers` are the HTTP request method, URL, and headers.